Decompression (diving): Decompression models

 Actual rates of diffusion and perfusion, and solubility of gases in specific physiological tissues are not generally known, and vary considerably.
 However mathematical models have been proposed that approximate the real situation to a greater or lesser extent.
 These models predict whether symptomatic bubble formation is likely to occur for a given dive profile.
 Algorithms based on these models produce decompression tables.
 In personal dive computers, they produce a real-time estimate of decompression status and display a recommended ascent profile for the diver, which may include decompression stops.

 Two different concepts have been used for decompression modelling.
 The first assumes that dissolved gas is eliminated while in the dissolved phase, and that bubbles are not formed during asymptomatic decompression.
 The second, which is supported by experimental observation, assumes that bubbles are formed during most asymptomatic decompressions, and that gas elimination must consider both dissolved and bubble phases.

 Early decompression models tended to use the dissolved phase models, and adjusted them by factors derived from experimental observations to reduce the risk of symptomatic bubble formation.

 There are two main groups of dissolved phase models: In parallel compartment models, several compartments with varying rates of gas absorption (half time), are considered to exist independently of each other, and the limiting condition is controlled by the compartment that shows the worst case for a specific exposure profile.
-These compartments represent conceptual tissues and don't represent specific organic tissues.
+These compartments represent conceptual tissues and do not represent specific organic tissues.
 They merely represent the range of possibilities for the organic tissues.
 The second group uses serial compartments, which assumes that gas diffuses through one compartment before it reaches the next.

 More recent models attempt to model bubble dynamics, also usually by simplified models, to facilitate the computation of tables, and later to allow real time predictions during a dive.
 Models that approximate bubble dynamics are varied.
 They range from those that are not much more complex than the dissolved phase models, to those that require considerably greater computational power.
 Bubble models have not been experimentally shown to be more efficient, nor to reduce risk of decompression sickness for dives where the bottom profile and total ascent time are the same as for dissolved gas models.
 Limited experimental work suggests that for some dive profiles the increased ingassing due to deeper stops may cause greater decompression stress in slower tissues with consequent greater venous bubble loading after dives.